benjino/minesweeper_cc/README.md

 # minesweeper_cc
 Minesweeper game played in Terminal.

 To play in Terminal:

+Navigate to your src file and in Terminal enter:

 $ node .load minesweeper.js

-Ignore all of the code it loaded, at the bottom make a game.
+Ignore all of the code it loaded; at the bottom of Terminal make a game.

 Create new game board:
 let game = new Game(3, 3, 3); ~> (3 rows, 3 columns, 3 bombs).